drduh/macOS-Security-and-Privacy-Guide/README.md

 **GPG**, or **GNU Privacy Guard**, is a GPL licensed program compliant with the standard.

-**GPG** is also used to verify signatures of software you download and install.
+**GPG** is used to verify signatures of software you download and install, as well as [symmetrically](https://en.wikipedia.org/wiki/Symmetric-key_algorithm) or [asymmetrically](https://en.wikipedia.org/wiki/Public-key_cryptography) encrypt files and text.

-Install it with `brew install gnupg`, or if you prefer to install the newer, more feature-rich [stable version](https://www.gnupg.org/), install with `brew install homebrew/versions/gnupg21`
+Install with `brew install gnupg`, or if you prefer to install a newer, more feature-rich [stable version](https://www.gnupg.org/), use `brew install homebrew/versions/gnupg21`

 If you prefer a GUI, check out [GPG Suite](https://gpgtools.org/)

-Here are recommended options to add to **~/.gnupg/gpg.conf**
+Here are recommended options to add to `~/.gnupg/gpg.conf`

     auto-key-locate keyserver
     keyserver hkps://hkps.pool.sks-keyservers.net